|

 you try to take that from another individual through harassment,

-intimidation, ridicule, or other means, you are trying to destroy
+intimidation, bullying, ridicule, or other means, you are not trying to destroy

 |